mandeepairborne/samweb/README.md

 ### Custom CSS

-You can add your own or override existing styles in the `sass/_custom.scss`, if for some reason overridden class are not respected, try using `!important`.
-This file is empty by default so you should not have issues with doing the `git pull`.
+You can add your own or override existing styles in the `themes/duckquill/sass/_custom.scss`, if for some reason overridden class are not respected, try using `!important`.
+This file is empty by default so you should not have issues with doing the `git pull` later.

 ### Accent color